-Kids Of White House Reporters Take Over And Trump Seems To Prefer It
+Kids Of White House Reporters Take Over, And Trump Seems To Prefer It

 Probably an elephant.
 (Of course it is.)

-But kids pay attention to the hard news headlines too.
+But kids pay attention to the hard-news headlines too.

 One child asked why Trump fired former FBI Director James Comey.